Powerkrieger/GraphRAG-Benchmark/Examples/README.md

   --llm_base_url https://api.openai.com/v1

 ```

 #### b. fast-graphrag

-Since the original fast-LightRAG does not support HuggingFace Embedding, we need to adapt the library accordingly.
+Since the original fast-graphrag does not support HuggingFace Embedding, we need to adapt the library accordingly.
 The detailed adaptation process is as follows:

 1. Go to the `fast_graphrag/_llm` directory and create a new file named _hf.py.
    The content of this file is as follows.
 This code mainly adds support for HuggingFace Embedding:

 ```python
 import asyncio
 from dataclasses import dataclass, field